Independent Design Advisory Panel - current members

 The panel members for 2019-20 are:

-- Mr Noel Robinson LFAIA - Chair, Independent Design Advisory Panel
+- Mr Noel Robinson LFAIA - CEO NRA Collaborative

-- Mr Bevan Lynch FAIA - Chair of Urban Futures Brisbane Board and Chair of Urban Renewal Brisbane
+- Mr Bevan Lynch FAIA - Urban Futures Brisbane advisory Panel member

 - Ms Natasha Chee - Senior Project Manager, Generate Property Group

 - Ms Ingrid Richards - Owner and Architect, Richards & Spence